-- Configurable limit on the rate of announcement of changed parameters at a PCE. - Control of the impact on PCCs, such as through rate-limiting the processing of PCED TLVs. - Configurable control of triggers that cause a PCC to swap to another PCE. - 10.
-Acknowledgments
+- Configurable limit on the rate of announcement of changed parameters at a PCE. - Control of the impact on PCCs, such as through rate-limiting the processing of PCED sub-TLVs. - Configurable control of triggers that cause a PCC to swap to another PCE.

+10. Acknowledgments

-We would like to thank Lucy Wong, Adrian Farrel, Les Ginsberg, Mike Shand, and Lou Berger for their useful comments and suggestions.
+We would like to thank Lucy Wong, Adrian Farrel, Les Ginsberg, Mike Shand, Lou Berger, David Ward, Ross Callon, and Lisa Dusseault for their useful comments and suggestions.